mirte-robot/mirte-documentation/doc/mirte_master.md

 ### Arm

 The arm has 4 servos for movement and one for the gripper.
 The ranges are stored in the servo together with a deviation to keep the config the same, while the servos can be mounted differently.
 The user should never have to deal with the centidegrees ranges, only the range and angles in radians.
+The "Bus Servo Serminal" ranges are only when you have a new arm without ranges set.
+You can set the ranges and IDs with [Bus Servo Terminal](https://drive.google.com/drive/folders/1wIIIccKKmrLX4EyswIkunIs-A_SKX1Nq) and a [Buslinker](https://www.hiwonder.com/collections/servo-controller/products/hiwonder-ttl-usb-debugging-board).

 | Servo    | ID  | Range(centidegrees) | Range (Bus servo terminal) | Range (rad) | Home  |
 | -------- | --- | ------------ | ----------- | ----- | --- |